stamparm/maltrail/README.md

 ### Suspicious domain lookups

-Maltrail uses the static list of TLD domains that are known to be commonly involved in suspicious activities.
-Most such [TLD](https://en.wikipedia.org/wiki/Top-level_domain) domains are coming from free domain registars (e.g. [Freenom](http://www.freenom.com)), hence they should be under greater scrutiny.
+Maltrail uses the static list of TLD [domains](https://github.com/stamparm/maltrail/blob/master/trails/static/suspicious/domain.txt) that are known to be commonly involved in suspicious activities.
+Most such [TLD](https://en.wikipedia.org/wiki/Top-level_domain) domains are coming from free domain registrars (e.g. [Freenom](http://www.freenom.com)), hence they should be under greater scrutiny.
 In the following screenshot we can find a case where one such TLD domain `.cm` has been used by unknown malware using the [DGA](https://en.wikipedia.org/wiki/Domain_generation_algorithm) algorithm to contact its [C&C](https://www.trendmicro.com/vinfo/us/security/definition/command-and-control-%28c-c%29-server) server(s):

 ![Suspicious static domains](http://i.imgur.com/5xsvDw1.png)